exhu/miod/docs/source/units_packs.rst

     package abc
     version 1.0
     description "some generic package"
-    # all files from abc dir are exported by default
+    # all source files from abc dir are exported by default
-    export abc.multipl.consts
-    export abc.mu.*
-    exclude abc.intern
+    # hide symbols when building shared
+    hide abc::intern
     # associated package data files can be accessed by application build code
     data "l10n/*"